We Need Your Support!

 Explore the hidden gems of Piraeus

-Combining awesome views of the sea, exquisite seafood, historical monuments, and vibrant nightlife, taking a short excursion to the port city of Piraeus is definitely one of the best free things you can do in Athens.
+Combining awesome sea views, exquisite seafood, historical monuments, and vibrant nightlife, taking a short excursion to the port city of Piraeus is one of the best free things you can do in Athens.

 Don’t miss the chance to explore Mikrolimano (meaning small port), the circular pier of Marina Zeas, and the charming narrow streets of Kastella.